veltzer/demos-build-make/standalone/weird_filenames/README.txt

 	This means you have to write templates for each and every source file!
 - when looking for source files using $(shell find ...) you cannot use tr(1) to transform spaces into escaped spaces since tr(1) only translates one character into a single character.
 Use sed(1) instead.
+- $(foreach ...) does not respect space escapes (\ ).
+You have to do tricks in order to make it work.
+	The trick used here is convert all spaces to + signs before $(foreach ...) and then convert back when activating a piece of code on each of the elements iterated by $(foreach ...)